pendragons-code/LISBDIE/README.md

    # Disclaimer 🤟:
    This tool is indeed something I created after being bored since my life suddenly became a multi-headed dick hydra that is about to rip my flesh and bones apart 😀.
 That said, I do not encourage that you create chaos of any form to instill harm within in your social circle.
 Also if you are curious why the code is so badly written and why it kinda looks like ramen, that's because I was at a coffeeshop near school when I made this and uploaded it here.
 I was not using an IDE natively on my phone, rather I was using a txt file and then converting it to a python file to make this thing.
-So yes, it works, but not optimized yet, when I finally have some free time, I may consider optimizing this tool.
+So yes, it works, but not optimized yet (😭 I know!) , when I finally have some free time, I may consider optimizing this tool.
 Do tell me if there are any errors and if you would like me to correct such issues right away if you can.
-Have a nice day! :P
+Have a nice day! :P 🤛

-# Installation:
+# Installation 👾:
   Ubuntu/Debian (updates repos and upgrades at the same time):
   ```
   sudo apt update && sudo apt upgrade -y && sudo apt install scrot